fses91/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: We reduce the search space, because we are removing values which we can't occur on a specific position, because they have to occur on another position.
+A: We reduce the search space, because we are removing values which can't occur on a specific position, because they have to occur on another position.
+For example if we have a unit (row, column, diagonal, square) which contains two times a value of length two, we know that these are the only possible values for these two boxes, we don't now which value should go in which of the two boxes, but we know that none of these values can be placed in any other box in the same unit.
+We can generalize this solving strategy for n boxes of length n in the same unit, and so we are reducing the search space.
+So when we add this function to our reduce_puzzle() function, we don't need to try out so many values.
+It would also be possible to solve the sudoku without constraint propagation but we would have to generate all possibilities where the values can be, and then take the solution which is not violating our sodoku rules.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: Diagonal sudokus have a smaller search space than non diagonal sudokus, because of the diagonal constraints.
+For example we add the two diagonals (top left - bottom right, bottom left - top right), we have less possibilities to place a value.
+Because the initial constraints where column, row and square if we now add the diagonal constraint we are now are not allowed to place values, where we were allowed without the diagonal constraint.

 ### Install